 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Keep out of the reach of children.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-If you will be taking this medicine for a long time, it is very important that your doctor check you at regular visits for any problems or unwanted effects that may be caused by this medicine.
-Blood tests may also be needed to check for unwanted effects.
+It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
+Blood and urine tests may also be needed to check for unwanted effects.

 Using this medicine while you are pregnant can harm your unborn baby.
-Use an effective form of birth control to keep from getting pregnant.
-You should continue to use birth control at least 4 months after you have stopped taking this medicine.
-However, if you think you have become pregnant while using the medicine, tell your doctor right away.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+Use an effective form of birth control during treatment and for at least 4 months after the last dose.
+If you think you have become pregnant while using this medicine, tell your doctor right away.

 Contact your doctor right away if you have any changes in your heart rhythm.
 You might feel dizzy, faint, or have a fast, pounding, or uneven heartbeat.
 Make sure your doctor knows if you or anyone in your family has ever had a heart rhythm problem such as QT prolongation.

 Serious skin reactions can occur with this medicine.
 Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.